-The United States is the home to over 47 million immigrants from all over the world and has the largest immigrant population in the world.
-The US offers multicultural and diverse communities within 50 states (Alaska and Hawaii were the last states added in 1959) with plenty of educational, job, business and investment opportunities.
+The United States is home to over 47 million immigrants from all over the world and has the largest immigrant population in the world.
+The US has multicultural and diverse communities within all 50 states (Alaska and Hawaii were the last states added in 1959) with plenty of educational, job, business and investment opportunities.

 Obtaining a Green Card for permanent residence does not make you a US citizen.
 You will be required to meet certain requirements if you wish to transition to citizenship.

 Becoming a US citizen is the last step of immigration for many foreign nationals.
 The main milestone to citizenship is first becoming a Green Card holder.

 A Green Card is granted to lawful permanent residents of the United States.
 The Green Card provides many benefits like the right to live and work in the US, serve in the military, own a firearm and apply for citizenship.

 However, a Green Card does not provide you all the rights and privileges of a US citizen.
 You can not vote in elections or access certain public benefits.